NSS-Data-Analytics-Cohort-9/traffic_accidents-volunteercjt/README.md

 3. a.
 Create a new column to the right of the "Number of Motor Vehicles" column called "Single or Multiple".
 This column should contain "Single" if the number of vehicles is 1 and "Multiple" if it involved more than one vehicle.
 b.
 Are there any rows that involved zero vehicles?
 How many?
 Make sure that your formula accounts for these cases.
 c.
 Investigate the rows that have zero vehicles using the FILTER function in the "Zero Car Crashes" sheet.
 What do you find?
+	There are a lot of descriptions that sound like there were cars involved even though it says 0.

 d.
 What percentage of crashes are single-car?

 4. How many accidents occurred which are hit and run and had at least one injury?